Designing a Digital Gardening Experience

 Challenge

-When I started, the problem wasn’t a lack of information.
+The problem wasn’t a lack of information.

 It was a lack of clarity.